Hyōbanki

 Hyōbanki (評判記) were compilations of rankings and critiques of kabuki actors and courtesans published in Edo period Japan.
 They were generally published at the new year in Edo and Kamigata, reviewing and ranking the courtesans and actors of the previous year.
 Along with ukiyo-e woodblock prints and other publications, hyōbanki were important elements in the urban popular culture of the period.

-Actor hyōbanki
+Description

 A book called yarō hyōbanki was published in 1656, though many scholars consider the 1687 yakusha hyōbanki to be the first in the form.
 These were published regularly until 1890.

 Actors were ranked according to a fairly simple scale: